fraserpage/no-cry/README.md

 # BW WP plugin update tool

-Creates a CLI tool named no-cry that makes updating plugins (hopefully) not want to make you cry.
+Creates a CLI tool named no-cry that makes updating plugins and WP Core (hopefully) not want to make you cry.

+Creates a new branch, runs updates, individually commits them and gives you a nice output of what it did.

 ## Build Requrirements
-- PHP 7.4
+- PHP ^7.3|^8.0

 ## Installing the tool
 1. the built application is included in this repo in the `/builds/` folder